ocaml/dune/doc/instrumentation.rst

 Instrumentation
 ***************

-In this section, we will explain how define and use instrumentation backends (such as ``bisect_ppx`` or ``landmarks``) so that you can enable and disable coverage via ``dune-workspace`` files or by passing a command-line flag or environment variable.
+In this section, we'll explain how to define and use instrumentation backends (such as ``bisect_ppx`` or ``landmarks``) so that you can enable and disable coverage via ``dune-workspace`` files or by passing a command-line flag or environment variable.
 In addition to providing an easy way to toggle instrumentation of your code, this setup avoids creating a hard dependency on the precise instrumentation backend in your project.

-Specifying what to instrument
+Specifying What to Instrument
 =============================

 When an instrumentation backend is activated, Dune will only instrument